 I’ll give you my top do’s and dont’s so the next time you smoke a brisket, you will have confidence knowing you’re on the right track.

 Beef.
 15 lbs of whole beef brisket.
 You can find this at your local butcher or at your local grocery store meat counter.
 Pro-Tip: I would recommend calling first to see if they have it in stock and if they can set it aside for you.

 Seasoning.
 To season this juicy brisket, you will need ⅓ cup of your favorite dry rub seasoning.

-5. How to Season Beef Brisket
+How to season Beef Brisket before Smoking

 There are two schools of thought when it comes to seasoning brisket.
 Purists will say that you only season the brisket with kosher salt and black pepper.

 You need to make sure to use coarse salt and never a fine-ground table salt.
 I use dood ole Diamond Krystal Kosher Salt and 16 mesh Coarse ground Black Pepper.